causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask108_Spring2025_Implementing_Real-Time_Bitcoin_Price_Analysis_with_Spark_SQL/sparkSQL.API.md

 There are various Spark SQL configurations that can be set when creating a Spark Session to allow for performance improvement.
 These settings can be tuned with respect to the partitions and data files created within an application that ingests data, performs a sequence of queries, and outputs the data.

 **What is data partitioning?**
-Partitions in a data source plays a critical role during the large-scale cluster computing.
+Partitions in a data source play a critical role during the large-scale cluster computing.
 Setting partition column(s) helps reduce data shuffle and helps Spark distribute the data across the cluster during large-scale computing.

 However, there may be cases when certain column values have more associated rows in a table than others, leading to data skew across partitions and data files.
 When executed on massive data sizes across a cluster, adjusting these settings and configurations can improve runtime, reduce data loss, improve fault tolerance, and much more.

-This tutorial uses a small sample dataset that does not necessairly require these configurations.
+This tutorial uses a small sample dataset that does not necessarily require these configurations.
 You can learn more about the different configurations [here](https://spark.apache.org/docs/3.5.4/sql-performance-tuning.html).

 ---